How to find an accountant

 This gives you the confidence that they possess the experience and knowledge to advise you in the right way.
 As a member of an accounting association, it is mandatory for them to keep their skills and knowledge up to date.
 Also, they have to provide you with a complaints procedure and indemnity insurance.
 This means you will be covered from any loss you make by being provided with inadequate advice by your accountant.

 Choosing the right accountant for your type of business

-When you are choosing an accountant you need to carry out some research about them and ask for clients references and testimonials.
+When you are choosing an accountant you may want to also acquire bookkeeping quotes and carry out some research about both accountants and bookkeepers.
+You can ask them for clients references and testimonials.
 It is important that the business owner takes the time to interview the potential candidates.

 You should consider meeting face to face with at least three candidates and preparing a range of questions to ask in the following areas:

 - Qualifications - You should find out the professional qualifications they have and if they are currently a member of a recognised association.
 If they are part of an association, they are going to be regulated, therefore you can hope to receive a good service.
 If you have any problems, you can complain to their specific association if you are not happy with their service.